Icinga/icinga2/doc/7-troubleshooting.md

 ### <a id="development-debug-gdb-breakpoint"></a> GDB Breakpoints

-Set a breakpoint to a specific function call, or file specific line.
+To set a breakpoint to a specific function call, or file specific line.

     (gdb) b checkable.cpp:125
     (gdb) b icinga::Checkable::SetEnablePerfdata